0825eshaan/tds/README.md

-# top down shooter game i made a while ago with javascript
+# Top-down shooter game I made a while ago with javascript.